 Your child will be given a bus card; this card will say what bus they are travelling on, your address and the class they are in.
-This card should be on the child at all time when in school and on the bus.
-Your child must be accompanied to the bus stop by an adult or older sibling and also collected by an adult.
+This card should always be on the child when in school and on the bus.
+Your child must be accompanied to the bus stop by an adult or older sibling and collected by an adult.
 Your child will not be allowed to leave the bus if an older person is not at the bus stop.
 They will then be returned to school for you to collect them.
-For some reason you do not want your child to go on the bus on any given date as usual then, you are required to inform the Class Teacher through the Student planner or a phone call to the School Reception, latest by 11:00a.m.
-We will not change the bus arrangement without a note or phone call.
-The message needs to be sent to STS office too.
+For some reason you do not want your child to go on the bus on any given date as usual then, you are required to inform the Class Teacher through emails or phone calls to the School Reception, latest by 11:00a.m.
+We will not change the bus arrangement without an email or phone call.
+The message must be sent to STS office too.
 Finally, please be on time for the buses.
 If you are late then you will make the other children on the bus late too.
 Please be considerate of others.